oaqa/FlexNeuART/README.md

 In 2021, after being outsripped by a number of participants, we again advanced to a good position with a help of newly implemented models for ranking long documents.
 Please, see our write-up for details: Boytsov, L., Lin, T., Gao, F., Zhao, Y., Huang, J., & Nyberg, E. (2022).
 [Understanding Performance of Long-Document Ranking Models through Comprehensive Evaluation and Leaderboarding](https://arxiv.org/abs/2207.01262).
 At the moment of writing (October 2022), we have competitive submissions on **both** MS MARCO leaderboards.

-Regretffully, for adminstrative and licensing/patenting issues (there is a patent submitted), neural Model 1 code cannot be released.
+Code corresponding to Neural Model 1 is not included as this may be subject to a third party patent.
 This model (together with its non-contextualized variant) is described and evaluated in our ECIR 2021 paper:
 [Boytsov, Leonid, and Zico Kolter.
 "Exploring Classic and Neural Lexical Translation Models for Information Retrieval: Interpretability, Effectiveness, and Efficiency Benefits."
 ECIR 2021](https://arxiv.org/abs/2102.06815).